Lynxe-public/Lynxe-article/eng/react-agent-vs-traditional.md

 In the previous article, we introduced what a ReAct Agent is.
 Now let's discuss a more practical question: What are the fundamental differences between Agents and traditional programming/workflow approaches?
 Why do we need Agents?

+**One-sentence summary:**
+Traditional programming and Workflow both involve humans making decisions and designing all logic in advance, while Agents have AI making decisions and can solve problems that traditional programming cannot, making it easier to create differentiated experiences.
+Therefore, Agents are more suitable as a new paradigm for next-generation user interaction.
+Just like the coding agents everyone is using now, there will be more agents emerging in the future targeting different domains.

 ## Comparison of Three Approaches

 Let's start with an intuitive comparison table: